11avnishkumar/cpp/README.md

 To access and assign the value to the structure member.

-Dynamic Memory allocation to structure member in Heap
+Dynamic Memory allocation to structure member in Heap.

 ```cpp
 /*